 That same year, the Dutch attempted a takeover.
 One local legend says Mary emerged from the chapel and used the skirts of her robe to deflect bullets.
 Another version claims she wrapped her skirts around the Macanese to protect them.

 Lucky for me, the special administrative region still has more than a dozen beautifully maintained churches.

 Although the Portuguese population of Macau now is less than 1,000 people, Catholicism has a firm hold.
 There are around 100 weekly masses.
 The overwhelming majority are in Cantonese but some are conducted in Portuguese, English, Tagalog and Mandarin.

 I managed to visit some of Macau’s most celebrated churches and to even get my Palm Sunday fronds.
-Here are a few of my favorites.
+Here are a few of my favourites.

-Some of my favorites were a wooden painted Indo-Portuguese statue of Saint Augustine and a 17th century silver incense holder shaped like a boat.
+Some of my favourites were a wooden painted Indo-Portuguese statue of Saint Augustine and a 17th-century silver incense holder shaped like a boat.